 |TBD||61st Annual GRAMMY Awards Telecast|

-If you have forgotten your GRAMMY Pro username, contact the Recording Academy Membership Department at email@example.com or 1.866.794.3391.
-You may also use the primary Email address on file to log into the system.
+If you have forgotten your username to access your membership portal, contact the Recording Academy Membership Department at firstname.lastname@example.org or 1.866.794.3391.
+You may also use the Primary Email address on file to log into the system.

 If you have forgotten your password, select the "Forgot Password" link.
 If you need additional assistance logging in, contact the Recording Academy Membership Department at email@example.com or 1.866.794.3391.